Aveglia/vAMPirus/docs/HelpDocumentation.md

             nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --pcASV --GlobTrim 23,26

 The command above is telling vAMPirus to have bbduk.sh remove primers by trimming 23 bases from the forward reads and 26 bases from the reverse reads.
-The other way to initiate this method of primer removal is to add the same information at line 38 in the configuration file:
+The other way to initiate this method of primer removal is to add the same information at lime 38 in the configuration file:

           // Primer Removal parameters
               // If not specifying primer sequences, forward and reverse reads will be trimmed by number of bases specified using --GlobTrim #basesfromforward,#basesfromreverse
                  GlobTrim="23,26"

-By adding the information to line 38, vAMPirus will automatically use this method and these parameters for primer removal until told otherwise.
+By adding the information to lime 38, vAMPirus will automatically use this method and these parameters for primer removal until told otherwise.

 If you want to change the number of bases without editing the configuration file, all you would need to do is then specify in the launch command with "--GlobTrim 20,27" and vAMPirus will ignore the "23,26" in the configuration file.

-NOTE: Specifying global trimming by editing line 38 in the config file or using "--GlobTrim" in the launch command will also override the use of primer sequences for removal if both are specified
+NOTE: Specifying global trimming by editing lime 38 in the config file or using "--GlobTrim" in the launch command will also override the use of primer sequences for removal if both are specified

 2. Primer removal by specifying primer sequences -

-You can tell vAMPirus to have bbduk.sh search for and remove either a single primer paire or multiple.
+You can tell vAMPirus to have bbduk.sh search for and remove either a single primer pair or multiple.

 In the case where you are using a single primer pair, similar to the previous method, you could edit the configuration file or specify within the launch command.